maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 For each pixel on the screen, we want to shoot rays into a scene.
 This shader allows to generate and trace rays into an acceleration container.

 ##### Ray-Closest-Hit:
 A ray can hit multiple surfaces (e.g. a triangle), but often, we're only interested in the surface that is the closest to the ray's origin.
-This shader gets invoked for the "nearest/first surface hit" and also contains arbitary hit information.
+This shader gets invoked for the "closest surface" that got intersected with and also contains arbitary hit information.

 ##### Ray-Any-Hit:
 This shader is identical to the closest-hit shader, but can get invoked multiple times.

 ##### Ray-Miss:
-This shader gets invoked, whenever a ray didn't hit anything (e.g. "hit the sky").
+This shader gets invoked, whenever a ray didn't hit anything (i.e. "hit the sky").

 ##### Ray-Intersection:
 When dealing with procedural geometry, a custom intersection shader can be defined to determine what happens when a ray hits a bounding box.
 The default ray-intersection shader is for triangles only, but a ray-intersection shader allows to add any kind of new geometry (e.g. voxels, spheres etc.).